personalrobotics/lemur/pr_bgl/README.md

 ### `compose_property_map.hpp`

 `compose_property_map` was written by Guillaume Pinot, owned by Eurodecision (2013), and released in Boost 1.54 under the Boost Software License v1.0.
-It's copied here to users of older versions of Boost.
+It's copied here for users of older versions of Boost.

 Test coverage: No.